SKIP TO PAGE CONTENT

 If this issue is a “critical incident,” the student may not attend clinical until the situation has been resolved.

-The record of the hearing will be kept on file in the office of the Vice President of Student Services, Vice President of Instruction and the Division Head in the division in which the student is enrolled.
+The record of the hearing will be kept on file in the office of the Vice President of Student Services, Vice President of Instruction, Vice President of Health Sciences, and the Division Head in the division in which the student is enrolled.